List of book-burning incidents: Writings of Arnold of Brescia (in France and Rome)

-Nalanda University (by Muslims)
+Nalanda University (by Bakhtiyar Khilji)

 The library of Nalanda, known as Dharma Gunj (Mountain of Truth) or Dharmagañja (Treasury of Truth), was the most renowned repository of Hindu and Buddhist knowledge in the world at the time.
 Its collection was said to comprise hundreds of thousands of volumes, so extensive that it burned for months when set aflame by Muslim invaders in 1193.